CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Experiments

 \section{Experiments}

 We evaluate CAT-SAM's efficacy through comprehensive experiments involving eight segmentation tasks across 11 datasets, all hailing from challenging downstream fields that SAM struggles to address effectively.
-Our experiments encompass a wide array of scenarios and tasks, spanning from varying target shots (from one-shot to full-shot adaptation) to different imagery modalities.
+Our experiments encompass a wide array of scenarios and tasks, spanning from varying target shots to different imagery modalities.